 In 2013 KCGM’s Mt Charlotte Underground Mine celebrated 50 years of continuous operation; a major milestone in Australia where most mines are lucky to reach their 21st birthday.
-One of the first mines in Australia to use mechanised equipment underground, Mt Charlotte currently produces approximately 740,000 tonnes of ore, yielding around 56,500 ounces of gold per year.
+It was one of the first mines in Australia to use mechanised equipment underground.
 The close-knit team of about 60 employees dedicated to running the mine exemplifies the company’s core value of Continuous Improvement, finding better and more efficient ways to operate and keep the site productive.

 Near Hannan’s First Find